-- To inform and advise the Controller or Processor of their obligations under Data Protection law, regulations and guidance.
+- Informing and advising the Controller or Processor of their obligations under Data Protection law, regulations and guidance.

 As a DPO, we act with an impartial and confidential manner.
 We will review your complaint and assess the nature of it.
 If it is in scope with the law and lies within our duties, we may decide to investigate further.
 It is important to note that this may take some time as we collect all the facts of your case before responding to both you and the Data Controller.

-In order to fully respond to your complaint, we will need time to assess, review, seek further information from the data controller, and assess compliance to the law, regulations and policies.
-We may need to seek advice from the ICO, time frames will be case dependent.
-We are unable to give a timescale for the conclusion of our enquiries, but we will keep communications frequent to ensure you are informed throughout the process.
+In order to fully respond to your complaint, we will need time to assess, review, seek further information from the data controller.
+We will also assess compliance with the law, regulations and policies.
+We may need to seek advice from the ICO.
+Time frames will be case dependent.
+We are unable to give a timescale for the conclusion of our enquiries, but we will communicate frequently to ensure you are informed throughout the process.

 Under the law, we have a requirement to keep all matters confidential.
-Within DPAS the qualified DPO’s will be the only individual’s investigating your complaint.
+Within DPAS the qualified DPOs will be the only individuals investigating your complaint.
 We will be required to share your details with the Data Controller in some cases to reach a determination of the facts.
-We will only do so when it is deemed necessary.
+This will only happen when it is deemed necessary.
 We are required to retain your information for some time to demonstrate compliance with the law.
 The details of this can be found in our privacy notice which can be found on our website.

-Our Data Protection Officers are in some cases legally trained and in all cases, those dealing with your cases will have had advanced training on our Certified Data Protection Officer training program.
+All DPAS employees dealing with your cases will have had advanced training on our Certified Data Protection Officer training program.
+Some of our DPOs are also legally trained.
 The DPO assigned to your case will have knowledge of your data controller’s operations.
 Our Data Protection Officers are supported by our Chief Data Protection Officer, Nigel Gooding who is legally and professionally qualified.

 No, the Data Controller is not legally bound to follow our advice but where they decide not to follow, they have to be clear and provide written evidence regarding their justification.